upenn-libraries/apotheca/README.md

 vagrant ssh
 ```

-#### Traefik (Are this instructions still accurate?)
+#### Traefik

-When running the development environment you can access the traefik web ui by navigating to: [https://apotheca-dev.library.upenn.edu:8080/#](https://apotheca-dev.library.upenn.edu:8080/#).
-The username and password are located in [ansible/inventories/vagrant/group_vars/docker_swarm_manager/traefik.yml](ansible/inventories/vagrant/group_vars/docker_swarm_manager/traefik.yml)
+When running the development environment you can access the traefik web ui by navigating to: [https://traefik-dev.library.upenn.edu:8080/#](https://traefik-dev.library.upenn.edu:8080/#).

 #### Rails Application